datacenter/aci-monitoring-stack/README.md

 - Loki Push Gateway url: `loki-gateway` This is the Loki Gateway K8s service name.
 - Auto generated `scrapeConfigs` that will map a Fabric to a `IP:Port` Pair.

-These setting can be easily changed if required check the `Promtail` section in the [Values](values.yaml) file for more details.
+These setting can be easily changed if required check the `Promtail` section in the [Values](charts/aci-monitoring-stack/values.yaml) file for more details.

 Syslog-ng is pre-configured with:
 - Deployment Mode with 1 replica

 If you are happy with my defaults the only configs required are setting the `extraPorts` for Loki and `services` for Syslog-ng.
+You will need one entry per fabric and the portsd needs to "match", see the diagram below for a visual representation.
-You will need one entry per fabric. `Syslog-ng` is only needed for ACI < 6.1
+`Syslog-ng` is only needed for ACI < 6.1

 Below a diagram of what is our goal for an ACI 6.1 fabric and an ACI 5.2 one.
 ```mermaid